lusamek/OpenCalphad/README.md

 In order to create the executables, the compilation is possible with ` make all`.
 The installation is possible with ` make install ` using root access.
 This will install the files into the directory /usr/local/bin/.

-It is recommended to use the GUI as as regular user.
+It is recommended to use the GUI as a regular user.
 The command `echo $PATH ` will display the default PATH for executables.
 As user, the GUI can be started by the following command from the directory, where it was compiled :
 ` ./flopencalphad ~/macros   `

 <br/>